vantage-sh/docs.vantage.sh/docs/opencost.md

 OpenCost is the recommened way to integrate Kubernetest cost reporting into Vantage.

 ## Installing OpenCost

 OpenCost is available as a [Helm chart](https://www.opencost.io/docs/install).
 It can also be deployed statically or built from source.
 Ensure you set the [cluster_id](https://github.com/kubecost/cost-analyzer-helm-chart/blob/develop/cost-analyzer/values.yaml#L448) value when deploying so that Vantage can properly assign costs to a specific cluster.

 ## Configuring Prometheus

 To push OpenCost metrics to Vantage, follow the [instructions](https://www.opencost.io/docs/install) to enable [Prometheus](https://prometheus.io/docs/introduction/overview/) to scrape the `/metrics` endpoint.

-Contact support@vantage.sh have a prometheus endpoint provisioned.
+Contact [support@vantage.sh](mailto:support@vantage.sh) to have a prometheus endpoint provisioned.
 Once provisioned you will recieve the necessary url and credentials for the prometheus remote_write config.
 From there Vantage will begin ingesting these costs and they will be available in Cost Reports.